- Current students

 Four seasons in one day

-“Four seasons in one day” is used to describe the weather in New Zealand.
-We encourage you to be prepared for all weather while out and about.
+“Four seasons in one day” is used to describe the weather in New Zealand, what this means is that our weather can change quickly.
+We encourage you to be prepared for all weather conditions while out and about.

 The MetService is New Zealand’s national weather authority, providing comprehensive weather services 24 hours a day, 365 days of the year.
 For all the weather information, right at your fingertips when you need it, visit the MetService website.